 Adding a plugin

-You can add a plugin by clicking the "add/update plugins button.
-This will open a lightbox with three options to add a new plugin:
+You can add a plugin from the Settings > Plugins page by clicking the Add plugin button.
+This opens a lightbox window with several options to add a new plugin: via the Plugin Gallery, by uploading a Zip file, or by registering an external URL.

-The plugin gallery contains all available BlueConic standard plugins as well as BlueConic certified plugins.
-You can filter the gallery by searching for a specific name, or by selecting a category.
+The plugin gallery contains all available BlueConic plugins.
+You can filter the gallery by searching for a specific name, or by selecting a category of plugin type.

-Besides the standard or certified plugins, it is also possible to add custom built plugins to the system.
-These can be uploaded as a zip-file.
-To learn more about creating custom plugins, look in: Packaging a BlueConic plugin.
+In addition the standard plugins BlueConic provides, it is also possible to add custom-built plugins to the system.
+These can be uploaded as a Zip file.
+To learn more about creating your own custom plugins, see Packaging a BlueConic plugin.

-Another option to install a custom plugin is to host it on a webserver and register the URL where this plugin is hosted.
-To learn more about creating custom plugins, look in: Packaging a BlueConic plugin.
+Another option to install a custom plugin is to host it on a web server and register the URL where this plugin is hosted.
+To learn more about creating custom plugins, see: Packaging a BlueConic plugin.

 Updating a plugin

 Plugins are actively being maintained and the Gallery will automatically keep an eye on this.
+Plugins are automatically updated when a new version is released.
+Note that custom plugins you create or upload via zip files will not.
 Select the "Updates" search filter to see all plugins that have a newer version available.

-When you have selected a plugin in the navigation widget, the following details are shown in the center of your screen:
+When you have selected a plugin, the following details are shown in the center of your screen:

 |ID||The internal identifier for the plugin.|